Article | Last updated: 13/09/2021 | Ministry of Justice and Public Security

 Workers who are permitted to enter Norway must comply with very strict quarantine rules.
 As a rule, this group must stay at a quarantine hotel.

 Exemptions apply where employers have made accommodation available at a location that has received prior approval by the Norwegian Labour Inspection Authority.
-Documentation of such approval must be presented upon entry.
+Documentation of the approval must be presented upon arrival.

 Duty to be tested